anouarjlidi/AgateApps/README.md

 This project is a full-stack Symfony application.

-It was created in September 2013 with Symfony 2.3, but the different concepts and reflections started in March 2013.
+It was created in September 2013 with Symfony 2.3, but the different concepts and base code were started in March 2013.

 Since, it has followed all Symfony updates, and has been refactored countless times.